jackwillis/militanthistory/_lm_articles/01/victory-in-newfoundland-as-workers-defy-law.md

 </figure>

 {:.lead}
-In November 1983, the workers of British Columbia in Western Canada drove back the attacks of the province's right-wing Social Credit government with a partial general strike.
+In November 1983, the workers of British Columbia in western Canada drove back the attacks of the province's right-wing Social Credit government with a partial general strike.
-In the weeks of March and early April of this year, the Newfoundland workers in Eastern Canada inflicted a defeat on the right-wing Progressive Conservative government in their province.
+In the weeks of March and early April of this year, the Newfoundland workers in eastern Canada inflicted a defeat on the right-wing Progressive Conservative government in their province.
 They also carried out a partial general strike.